 The Affordable Housing Program is a great benefit to the community but was never intended to force one person to unfairly bear the costs that are a result of the improperly prepared documents.
 It is the city's right and duty to approve the documents necessary to effect the program and, if there is a mistake, then the city should bear the cost of correcting that mistake.
 The city has apparently shown little or no flexibility in this situation.

 It makes little sense to me for the city to force the property owner to file and prosecute a lawsuit that the city will have to defend when the Affordable Housing Program's goals can be met by adopting one of several solutions proposed by the property owner.
-In addition, if the property owner wins, the city will be responsible to pay attorney's fees for both sides, and the Affordable Housing Program may be in jeopardy.

 Is that really how we want to spend our tax dollars in this tight economy?